Updated on January 8th, 2021

 What is Comb Honey?

 Comb honey is “honey presented in its original comb or portions thereof.”
-It falls into the category of “raw honey” which the National Honey Board defines as “honey as it exists in the beehive or as obtained by extraction, settling or straining without adding heat.”
+It is the purest form of “raw honey” which the National Honey Board defines as “honey as it exists in the beehive or as obtained by extraction, settling or straining without adding heat.”

 Comb honey is cut from the beehive frame and sold without processing.
 It contains any wax, pollen, propolis, and bee parts that the colony may have enclosed with the honey.
 Honeycomb is precisely the way the bees made it.